wp-plugins/tickera-event-ticketing-system/readme.txt

 Plugin Name: Tickera
 Author: Tickera.com

+=3.1.3.8 =
+- Added new ticket template elements (ticket code and buyer name)
+- Added changes to the check-in API required for the upcoming iPhone app

 = 3.1.3.7 =
 - Fixed issue with discount code limit with percentage discount code type (not being applying on more than one ticket)